unlaunch/documentation/_docs/sdks/sdk-keys.md

 Server keys allow **read-only** access to **all** feature flags, attributes and configurations.
 These are designed to be used for internal applications that you run on your own servers or Cloud.
 Examples: web servers, backend services, etc.

 Server keys are sensitive and should be kept **secret**.
 You must never share it with your users.
-If you suspect that Server key has been compromised, you can reset it using the **[Settings](https://app.unlaunch.io/settings)** page.
+If you suspect that the Server key has been compromised, you can reset it using the **[Settings](https://app.unlaunch.io/settings)** page.

 ### Mobile / App Keys